Divesh-Otwani/haskell-final-project/README.md

 ## New Stuff -- past the deadline

-I am putting the new stuff in PrimeFac2
+I am putting the new stuff is the folder, /better.